Asthma and Influenza

 Influenza, also known as the seasonal flu, is an unpredictable and highly contagious viral infection of the nose, throat and lungs.
 These viruses travel through air droplets when an infected individual coughs, sneezes or talks.
 It can spread when someone inhales the air droplets or touches infected objects, transferring germs.

-- In fact, individuals with chronic health conditions such as asthma have the highest risk for influenza-related complications
+- Individuals with chronic health conditions such as asthma have the highest risk for influenza-related complications.

 Effects on Individuals with Asthma

 - Adults and children with asthma are more likely to develop pneumonia after getting sick with influenza than people who do not have asthma.

 - An influenza infection in the lungs can trigger asthma attacks and a worsening of asthma symptoms, which can also lead to pneumonia and other acute respiratory diseases.